efflux/doc-otobo-dev/content/contributing/code-style.rst

 Conditions
 ~~~~~~~~~~

 Conditions can be quite complex and there can be *chained* conditions (linked with logical *or* or *and* operations).
-When coding for OTRS, you have to be aware of several situations.
+When coding for OTOBO, you have to be aware of several situations.

 Perl best practices says, that high precedence operators (``&&`` and ``||``) shouldn't mixed up with low precedence operators (``and`` and ``or``).
 To avoid confusion, we always use the high precedence operators.